ItalyPaleAle/dapr/README.md

 PG_CONNSTRING="postgres://postgres:example@localhost:5432/dapr_test"

 # In the dapr folder
-go run ./cmd/actors \
+go run ./cmd/emmy \
   --store-name "pg" \
   --store-opt "connectionString=$PG_CONNSTRING" \
   --log-level debug
 ```

-The Actors service listens on port 51101 by default
+The Emmy service listens on port 51101 by default

-Now you can start daprd processes as usual, but instead of passing `--placement-host-address`, pass the address of the actors serviece using `--actors-service-address`.
+Now you can start daprd processes as usual, but instead of passing `--placement-host-address`, pass the address of the emmy serviece using `--actors-service emmy:<address>` and `--reminders-service emmy:<address>`.
 For example:

 ```
 go run \